Pradumnasaraf/DevOps/Kubernetes/README.md

 echo -n "value" | base64
 ```

+## StatefulSet

+- Any application that stores data to keep it state, like database.
+In this the name and endpoint stays same when the pods restarted.

 ## Secret and ConfigMap as volume

 We can mount Config and Secret as a volume